 A credit for negating or diminishing the impact of emitting a ton of carbon dioxide by paying someone else to absorb or avoid the release of a ton of CO2 elsewhere.

 Carbon Offsets are Highly Controversial

 Some people love carbon offsets, but many despise them.
 As you read more you’ll understand why.
 The bottom line is there’s very little accountability for companies offering carbon offsets.
 The company could be taking 80% of your donation for “operating costs” and just giving the leftover 20% to a non-profit.

 Carbon Offsetting Occurs by Funding Projects

 These projects, in theory, give back to the environment to offset the amount of damage you have done.
-For example, the project you give money to may go towards providing solar panel roofs to households in
+For example, the project you give money to may go toward providing solar panel roofs to households in India.

 According to The Guardian: